hippiedev/drawingApp/README.md

 # A drawing app
-It is app for drawing.
+It is an app for drawing.